-The CFL Canadian Amateur draft is a six-round entry draft for non-imports into the CFL.
+The CFL Canadian Amateur draft is a seven-round entry draft for Nationals into the CFL.
 The draft is held in early May each year.
 Draft selection order is determined by the finish order (waiver priority order) of the previous year and draft selections are allowed to be traded among teams.
-Currently, with eight teams and in a normal year, 48 players are selected in the draft.
+Currently, with nine teams and in a normal year, 63 players are selected in the draft.
 The full rules of the amateur and supplemental drafts are found in Section 6 of the CFL By-laws.
+(International players are not eligible for the draft, and rights to new International players is handled by the negotiation list).

 In 2013, the draft was expanded to seven rounds and the Ottawa franchise set to launch for the 2014 season was allowed selections in the last position of the first four rounds of redshirted NCAA players.
-These changes were for the 2013 draft only.
-Ottawa will participate in the draft fully in 2014 with the first selection in each round as laid out in the agreement to stock the expansion team.
+Ottawa participated in the draft fully in 2014 with the first selection in each round as laid out in the agreement to stock the expansion team.

-For players who do not submit the necessary paperwork indicating non-import status prior to the deadline to be eligible for the Canadian Amateur draft, a supplemental draft can be held.
-Multiple supplemental drafts can be held in a single year, arranged after proper paperwork is received and verified for each player.
+For players who do not submit the necessary paperwork indicating National status prior to the deadline to be eligible for the Canadian Amateur draft, a supplemental draft can be held.
+Multiple supplemental drafts can be held in a single year, arranged after proper paperwork is received and verified for each player as with Brandon Tett, selected in an July 7, 2015 supplemental draft by Calgary.
 Players who do submit the necessary paperwork after 60 days of the draft being held do not go into a supplemental draft but become eligible for the next year's amateur draft.

 The supplemental draft provides teams an opportunity to select a player in the draft in exchange for forfeiting a pick in the next year's amateur draft.
 The selection order is done in reverse waiver priority order.
 Teams selecting a player must indicate a round from next year's amateur draft they will forfeit for this pick.
 Teams with a higher priority can then select the same player by matching or beating the round bid.
 For example, the Grey Cup champion may bid a third-round pick, all other teams could beat this pick by also bidding a third-round pick.
 The team with the highest bid gets the player and forfeits the pick bid from next year's amateur draft.